 Where we are diving

-Wave goodbye as we head south to the Exuma Cays.
-We are getting away from the cruise ships and the city lights.
-Divers can experience deep sea diving on the many beautiful walls.
-Sharks are also a big draw for divers.
-See Caribbean reef sharks, nurse sharks, even tiger sharks on the sandy banks!
-Colorful reefs teeming with marine life sit in depths of 15- 80 feet so divers of all levels can enjoy.
+Join us in the Exuma Islands this May!
+Divers have the opportunity to experience deep sea diving on the many beautiful walls and can expect to see Caribbean reef sharks, nurse sharks, and even tiger sharks on the sandy banks!
 These dive sites are only reached by scuba diving liveaboards.
-The central Bahamas were once the hideout of pirates and privateers… now these islands offer spectacular diving in warm, crystal clear waters with deserted beaches as backdrop each week during our adventure travel vacations.
+The central Bahamas were once the hideout of pirates and privateers… now these islands offer spectacular diving in warm, crystal clear waters with deserted beaches.

 There is no set itinerary- we go where conditions and weather are the best to offer divers an adventure of a lifetime!
 Scuba liveaboards offer the best variety of diving available- dive with sharks at Amberjack Reef, watch eagle rays gracefully glide by the walls, get tumbled around on our high-speed drift dive, or shoot photos of all the great macro and micro shots you’ll see in the gin-clear water of the Bahamas.
 Join trip leader Andrew Quinlan for a tropical adventure!